Dor2495/CilinTimeApp/README.md

 Please share your ideas and comment with me !
 I would love to learn from each of you.

 Stay tuned.

+TO-DO:
+- fix issue that avabale to log in via sign up page without filling any details.
+- remove appointments from availables list after making a new appointment.